 As a business owner, you need to consider and communicate who your business is for, what drives you to offer the services you offer, and how you want to make a unique impact.

-Your USP is your key differentiator and the reason your customer will buy from you.
+Your USP is your key differentiator and the reason your customer will buy from you and an important part of your marketing strategy for attracting new customers.

 Zappos is an online shoe store, and there is nothing especially unique about selling shoes online.
 However, their selling point is unique: free returns.
-There is no penalty whatsoever to returning a pair of shoes you don’t want, a major convenience to customers.
+There is no penalty whatsoever to returning a pair of shoes you don’t want, a major convenience to customers and a strong unique selling proposition.

 Toms Shoes is a shoe manufacturer.
 Again, there is nothing especially unique about that.
 But Toms Shoes’ unique selling point is that for every pair of shoes a customer purchases, the company donates a pair to a child in need.
 Toms Shoes helps put shoes on needy children’s feet; this is their unique selling point.